 Formal teaching jobs in Costa Rica can pay anywhere from $8 to $10 an hour.
 The cost of living in Costa Rica is higher than other Central American countries since they have a more solid economy.
 However, depending on the teaching position, you can expect anywhere from $500 to $1,000 a month, which is plenty to live off while teaching English in Costa Rica.

 Rent costs for a typical two bedroom apartment in a big city sit around $500 per month and meals will set you back about $5 to $10 each.
 If living in rural areas or more touristy destinations, like the coast, expect the cost of living to jump quite a bit.
 If you budget well by shopping and eating local, and taking public transport, you won’t find cost of living to be an issue on a teacher’s pay.

-Some teach abroad organizations will help teachers arrange homestays, while others put the teacher in charge of finding lodging.
+Some teach abroad placement organizations help teachers arrange homestays, while others put the teacher in charge of finding lodging.
 Working and living conditions typically vary based on the part of the country you’re living in and the school in which you are placed.

-Most schools in Costa Rica will not sponsor your visa until you have worked there for a year, so obtaining a work visa to teach in Costa Rica can be a challenge.
+Most schools in Costa Rica will not sponsor your visa until you have worked there for a year, so obtaining a work visa to teach English in Costa Rica can be a challenge.
 Working with American institutions is one way to get assistance in getting the work visa you need.
 For teachers on a tourist visa, prepare to renew every 90 days, and expect to have to exit the country in order to do so.
 Luckily, a bus ride to Costa Rica’s neighbor to the north, Nicaragua, is not too far.
 Other teachers in Costa Rica choose this time to go back home for a bit or visit other Central American destinations of interest.

-- Punctuality?
+Punctuality?
 Don’t be offended if somebody is late; Costa Ricans run on “Tico time.”